d2l-ai/d2l-en/chapter_preliminaries/probability.md

-where random variables $A$ and $B$ take values $a$ and $b$, respectively, is denoted $P(A = a, B = b)$, where the comma indicates "AND".
+where random variables $A$ and $B$ take values $a$ and $b$, respectively, is denoted $P(A = a, B = b)$, where the comma indicates "and".
-Note that for any values $a$ and $b$,
+Note that for any values $a$ and $b$, it holds that
 $P(A=a, B=b) \leq P(A=a)$
 and $P(A=a, B=b) \leq P(B = b)$,
 since for $A=a$ and $B=b$ to happen,